 When students are in a traditional setting, they are constantly interacting with lessons and with each other.
 They learn social skills and respect.
 When connecting remotely, it’s easy for them to fade into the background.
 It’s important that the same norms and expectations are established online so that everyone feels comfortable participating.

 Students can feel isolated or intimidated by the technology.
 Teachers need to encourage students to learn about each other, give everyone a voice, and build a community feel among classes.
-While teachers need to build a relationship with each student, but they also need to build a community.
+While teachers need to build a relationship with each student, they also need to build a community.

 2. Think Engagement in Multiple Ways

 Videos and written assignments are part of building a blended learning environment.
-It’s easy for a student to lose interest, skip through videos, or just search the answers online.
+It’s easy for a student to lose interest, skip through videos, or just search for the answers online.
 This doesn’t mean they are learning the material.
 Teachers need to engage students in multiple ways to make sure the lesson is connecting.

-Encourage discussion groups, comments, and verbal interactions and don’t rely on just written assignments.
+Encourage discussion groups, comments, and verbal interactions, and don’t rely on just written assignments.
 When you can look at a student in the classroom, you can typically tell if they’re engaged.
 It’s a little more difficult to do so over a video chat.
 One helpful way to overcome this limitation is to use technology that allows you to see both their faces and their online workspace at the same time.

 3. Think One-on-One Connections